hyrsh/homelab-rpi/mkdocs/docs/07_hprx_vpn/lp_hprx_vpn.md

     - /setup_wireguard
       - /tasks/main.yml
       - /templates/wg0.conf.j2
+    ...
+  ...
 ```

 We use conditions to be able to install/uninstall and/or toggle a simple config rollout.
+To control these conditions we can add a flag "-e" with our conditional variable (op_mode) alongside our playbook call.

+All our templates are in [Jinja2](https://en.wikipedia.org/wiki/Jinja_(template_engine)) and get their variables from our main configuration file at [/ansible/group_vars/all](https://github.com/hyrsh/homelab-rpi/blob/main/ansible/group_vars/all) and/or the corresponding playbook that is called.